helium/HIP/xxxx-payment-notes.md

 # Stakeholders
 [stakeholders]: #stakeholders

-* Anyone using the helium wallet in any capacity will be affected by this change -- indivdiduals, orgs, etc. -- whether through the wallet CLI or app UI.
+* Anyone using the Helium wallet in any capacity will be affected by this change -- individuals, orgs, etc. -- whether through the wallet CLI or app UI.

 Feedback and discussion on this change will be solicited & heard through the existing HIP discussion channel(s) (primarily Discord, in the respective channel), and as usual through any git repo commentary.